Linear Temporal Public Announcement Logic: a new perspective for reasoning about the knowledge of multi-classifiers: Introduction

 \section{Introduction}

-Nowadays, artificial intelligence (AI) is inseparable from real-world applications.
-Besides, the classification, which is considered as the classic application of AI-based algorithms, the cognitive understanding is also gained significant attention more recently.
-The current works on visual understandings of both image (see \cite{antol2015vqa}, \cite{zhu2016visual7w}, and \cite{hudson2019gqa}), and video (see \cite{jang2017tgif}, \cite{tapaswi2016movieqa}, and \cite{zadeh2019social}) show the importance of data understandings.
-Although to date developed approaches get more accuracy via proposing new approaches, there is no certain approach formed to solve such problems, entirely.
-Moreover, due to the probabilistic nature of most of these approaches, it seems that it is impossible to attain complete accuracy in the near future.

-To be more precise, followed by the accessing of current works, the process of data understanding could be divided into the following steps: the first and the most popular one is the object recognition from the input data, for which there are many solutions, with fairly great performances \cite{redmon2016you}.
-The next step is the knowledge extraction, which is a way to understand the knowledge acquired in the initial step.
-Herein, objects will be transformed into symbols, in which they could be shared and aggregated in a modal logic approach \cite{HoseinpourDehkordi2020}.
-Following that, for a reasoning system, it is mandatory to interpret guaranteed rules which could be fed into the system, using predefined protocols (i.e., ``cat is an animal'').
-The final step is to collect a set of knowledge that would lead a model to answer ordinary questions.
-The last three steps will be discussed further in this study.
+Nowadays, classification is inseparable from real-world applications.
+The presence of errors increase the necessity for better interpreting and understanding such algorithms.
+Due to the probabilistic nature of most of these approaches, the reasoning about results remains complicated.
+Previously, a model was developed by Dehkordi \textit{et al.} to verify properties for classifiers.
+In which, the analysis of the input data and external information in a multi-agent scenario was considered \cite{HoseinpourDehkordi2020}.
+The proposed method works fine for single-framed input data; however, it suffers from not being able to be used appropriately for semi-continuous data streams (i.e., video streams).
+More progress is also possible by finding the similarity of vicinity frames, as the information changes in such data streams are considered minor \cite{irani2001semi}.
+The process of data understanding can be divided into several steps.
+The first and foremost one is the object recognition from the input data, for which there are many solutions, often with great performances, \cite{redmon2016you}.
+The next step is knowledge extraction to understand the knowledge acquired in the initial step (see \cite{plaza2007logics}), where objects are transformed into symbols.
+In this step, knowledge can be shared and aggregated via a modal logic approach \cite{HoseinpourDehkordi2020}.
+Subsequently, the given rules, which are fed into the system, should be interpreted.
+This can be achieved by employing predefined protocols (i.e., ``cat is an animal'' or ``bat and pigeon could not have appeared in a single data frame'' as predefined protocols).
+The final step is to satisfy the specified formula, employing a collected set of knowledge.
+The last three steps will be highlighted further in this study.